Éric Bélanger: Edmonton Oilers (2011–2013)

 Bélanger signed a three-year, $5.25 million contract with the Edmonton Oilers on July 1, 2011.
-In his first season in Edmonton, however, he set offensive career-lows, scoring just four goals and 12 assists, the lowest totals in both categories in his NHL career.
+In his first season in Edmonton, however, he set offensive career-lows, scoring just four goals and 12 assists, the lowest totals in both categories in his NHL career to that point.

 During the lockout-shortened 2012–13 season, Bélanger suffered a second successive disappointing year going without a goal in 26 games for the Oilers.
 On July 4, 2013, he was placed on unconditional waivers for a compliance buyout from the final year of his contract with the Oilers.